Different keyboard layouts explained

 QWERTY, QWERTZ, AZERTY, ANSI & ISO

 The layout of a keyboard refers to the physical organization of the keys.
 There are many different layouts all over the world, and they vary depending on the location(country), language, and keyboard manufacturer.
-The most known layout is called QWERTY.
-It is named after the first six letters on the top row of letters.
+The most widely recognized keyboard layout is referred to as QWERTY, named after the first six letters on the top row of keys.

 ISO qwerty layout

-The QWERTY keyboard layout was designed to minimize the jamming of mechanical typewriter arms during rapid typing.
-The concept was to position frequently consecutive letters on opposite sides of the keyboard to enable as much alternation as possible between the right and left hands while typing.
+The Qwerty layout was originally designed to minimize the jamming of mechanical typewriter arms during rapid typing.
+The intention was to position frequently consecutive letters on opposite sides of the keyboard to enable as much alternation as possible between the right and left hands while typing.

-Because of this, the layout is designed so that letters in the same vertical row are seldom used sequentially in words.
+Because of this, the layout was designed so that letters in the same vertical row are seldom used sequentially in words.
 WSX is a prime example of this, as are RFV and TGB.

 Drekiskip custom mechanical keyboard with GMK Dolch keycaps ISO Nordic